bc-rep-project/movielens-recommender-backend/movielens-backend/README.md

 4. Create a JSON key for this service account.
 5. Copy the entire content of the JSON key file and add it as the `GCP_SA_KEY` secret in GitHub.

+## Module Import Issues in Cloud Run

+If you encounter a "ModuleNotFoundError: No module named 'main'" error in Cloud Run, we've implemented the following solutions:

+1. **Enhanced Dockerfile**: Our deployment now uses a more robust approach that properly sets the Python path.

+2. **Alternative Entry Point**: We've created a `run.py` script that handles Python path issues and can fall back to a simplified version if needed.

+3. **Diagnostic Tools**: The deployment includes:
+   - `startup_check.py` to diagnose environment issues
+   - `main_simple.py` as a fallback implementation with minimal dependencies

+These changes ensure that the application can start even if there are issues with the Python module path in Cloud Run.

 ## Local Development

 ### Prerequisites